How are classes offered at COTC?

 COTC’s tuition is already below average of all community colleges in Ohio, but we make attending college even more affordable with scholarships and grants.
 COTC awards more than $1 million in scholarships each year thanks to the generosity of our many donors who believe in the transformative power of a COTC degree or certificate.

-High school students who participate in the College Credit Plus (CCP) program at COTC may be eligible for CCP Scholarship, which covers up to half the cost of tuition.
+College Credit Plus (CCP) students who choose to continue at COTC may be eligible for CCP Scholarship, which covers up to half the cost of tuition.